alabut/alabut.github.io/writing/myprinciples.md

 ## Be Fast

-It's important to attack the work with energy because none of the rest matters if you can't pull it all together in a fun and positive way.
+It's important to attack the work with energy.
+None of the rest matters if you can't pull it all together in a fun and positive way!

+Enthusiasm for the team and mission can't be faked, so I'm very picky about where I ply my trade.

 "Perpetual optimism is a force multiplier."
  - It Worked for Me: In Life and Leadership, by Colin Powell

-Enthusiasm for the team and mission can't be faked, so I'm very picky about where I ply my trade.
 It's why I always advise junior designers: do the kind of work that you want to do more of and the rest will follow.

 ## Group Collaboration